Barbecued duck stir fry. Photo: Marina Oliphant

 Crush the ginger and garlic together.

-Remove duck from oven, cut into small pieces and place on steamed noodles in individual serving bowls, with the stir-fried spinach.
+To serve, remove duck from oven, cut into small pieces and place on cooked noodles in individual serving bowls, with the stir-fried spinach.
 Drizzle with any juices from the duck, and garnish with coriander.

 - Cuisine - Chinese